Freight Shipping from Boston to Charleston

 How much does it cost to ship freight from Boston to Charleston?

-Full truckload (FTL) rates from Boston, MA to Charleston, SC currently range from $2,292-$2,825 for a standard dry van load over the 1,066-mile route.
+Full truckload (FTL) rates from Boston, MA to Charleston, SC currently range $2,292-$2,825 (roughly $2.16-$2.66 per mile over 1,066 miles).
 LTL shipments typically cost $786-$1,306 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Boston to Charleston?